-Are you shackled to Google’s app store in a nightmarish, never-ending Play date?
-If so, break off your chains and explore a new land of apps at Amazon’s Appstore, no Kindle Fire tablet required!
+Are you shackled to ’s app store in a nightmarish, never-ending ay date?
+If so, break off your chains explore a new l of apps at Amazon’s Appstore, no Kindle Fire tablet required!
 That’s right, you can install Amazon’s Appstore on just about any Android phone or tablet, providing your device with a whole new destination for app discovery.

 Another advantage is title availability.
-In the past, popular games such as Plants vs Zombies and Angry Birds Rio have launched exclusively on Amazon’s Appstore, only landing on the Play store weeks later.
+In the past, popular games such as ants vs Zombies Angry Birds Rio have launched exclusively on Amazon’s Appstore, only ling on the ay store weeks later.

 Install the Amazon Appstore Android app

 To get access to the daily freebies, you’ll need to install the Amazon Appstore for Android.

 Before you do the install, you’ll need to dive into your Android Settings panel to enable the appropriate permission.
 Go into Settings, then Security, scroll down to tick the checkbox for Unknown sources.